sebastianharko/adv-es-cqrs-ddd/README.md

 * [Martin Krasser: Event Sourcing and CQRS with Akka Persistence and Eventuate (2015)](https://www.youtube.com/watch?v=vFVry457XLk)
 Martin Krasser, the original author of Akka Persistence and Eventuate, talks about CQRS, Event Sourcing with a focus on distributed systems and CAP tradeoffs.
 Spoiler: Akka Persistence is more on the CP side whereas Akka with Eventuate is more on the AP side.
-* [Sane Sharding with Akka Cluster](https://www.youtube.com/watch?v=f06Otw_DuQU) Michal Plachta explains Akka Cluster Sharding.
+* [Sane Sharding with Akka Cluster (2016)](https://www.youtube.com/watch?v=f06Otw_DuQU) Michal Plachta explains Akka Cluster Sharding.
 Note: he does not mention CQRS / ES / DDD but Cluster Sharding / Persistence are almost always used in combination.
 Cluster Sharding is useful even when you don't need high scalability since it provides passivation and manages actor creation for you (actor creation becomes "on demand").
 * [Data in Motion: Streaming Static Data Efficiently in Akka Persistence (2016) ](https://www.youtube.com/watch?v=K4FY0XKediU)
 Martin Zapletal from Cake Solutions discusses details of Akka Persistence Query.
 From Akka docs: "Akka Persistence Query itself is not directly the query side of an application, however it can help to migrate data from the write side to the query side database."
 * [Reification and type-safety in a CQRS world (2017) ](https://www.youtube.com/watch?v=qwYs0J7xp78) Renato Cavalcanti discusses how CQRS applications bring some new challenges for statically typed language lovers.